 • 24/7 Temperature Reveals Different Clues: Oura measures temperature data once every minute, 24 hours a day.
 Although past research using Oura has shown that daytime temperature patterns revealed fertility clues, this study spotted patterns of elevation specifically in Oura’s nighttime temperature data, highlighting how different times of day may yield different clues, depending on which aspect of fertility is being studied.

-These results are encouraging that Oura’s temperature data could one day be used as an early screening tool for women that may become pregnant.
+These results are encouraging that Oura’s temperature data could one day be used as an early screening tool for women who may become pregnant.
 Wider studies and future validation across diverse populations and clinical settings will be necessary to make such tools reliable and accessible.

 How Early Is This Temperature Alert?